jae-90/my-comic/README.md

 - Custom exception for better exception handling at error datastate.
 - DB/caching functionality.
 - DataBinding for better view - data communication.
+- More UI/Unit tests.
+- And many more!

 ---